First Steps on the Recovery Path: Living Into Your Authentic Self

 Why Pausing Helps

-They push buttons, slide levers, and turn dials that affect how you think, feel, and respond.
-If the most dominant parts at the panel are still tied to unresolved pain from the past, their reactions won’t match what’s happening now.
-They’ll try to protect you in ways that once made sense but no longer fit.
+If the most dominant parts at the panel are still burdened by something that is unresolved from the past, they view what is happening now through a distorted lens.
+Their thoughts and feelings are misaligned with present reality.
+They blend with you so you react in ways that don’t match what is happening now.
+They try to protect you in ways that once made sense but no longer fit.

 It’s never too late to pause.
 Even when things feel overwhelming, you can step away for a breath, do a U-turn, and check in.